Irrigation & Heat Stress Automation

 Industry Partners: Nelson Irrigation Corp., Wiseconn Engineering, SWAN Systems, Dynamax Inc.

-WSU Team: Srikanth Gorthi, Dattatray Bhalekar, Juan Munguia, Lav Khot, Bernardita Sallato, R. Troy Peters
+WSU Team: Srikanth Gorthi, Dattatray Bhalekar, Prasanna Medarametla, Juan Munguia, Lav Khot, Bernardita Sallato, R. Troy Peters

 Orchard irrigation automation is essential to realize block uniformity and optimal yield following sustainable production practices.
 At WSU Smart Apple Orchard testbed, we have multiple commercial partners collaborating with Washington State University team to evaluate their soil-plant-atmosphere continuum sensing, climatic modeling driven decision support, and automated line control at block level.
-In 2024 season, the evaluation is being conducted in two blocks 1 and 2 as in figure below demonstrating two scenarios.
+Since 2024 season, the evaluation is being conducted for following three scenarios.

 Scenario 01